 'God is also calling you, he is looking at all the love you are able to offer.

 With your plans and with your courage, roads open up that lead to a better, fairer, less cruel world.'

-Let's finish our time together thinking of ways we can respond to God's call today.
+In response to this call and remembering that our voice matters, let's finish our time together thinking of ways we can respond to God's call today.